Written by Austin Gorsuch

-While there is some overlap between the two roles, a BI engineer is typically charged with constructing and maintaining the data pipeline that a BI analyst uses to deliver insights to their employer.
-BI engineer is therefore a more technical role than BI analyst and will require a more specialized knowledge of the problems relating to data storage and the ETL (Extract, Transform, Load) process.
+While there is some overlap between the two roles, a BI engineer mainly constructs and maintains the data pipeline that a BI analyst uses to deliver insights to their employer.
+Therefore, BI engineers have a more technical role than BI analyst and require specialization in data storage and the ETL (Extract, Transform, Load) process.

 However, there are skills that are widely applicable to any business intelligence role.
 A strong background in business, economics, statistics, or a related field is a standard requirement.
 In general, anybody working in the field of business intelligence will be expected to have a strong background in at least one of the following coding languages: